 - Washing machine is a hot and cold fill, but I only have a cold water supply

-- What should I do with the old hot water tap when connecting a cold fill washing machine?
+- How to blank off the old hot water tap when connecting a cold fill washing machine

-- Don’t connect a cold fill washing machine to the hot water supply
+- Here’s why you shouldn’t connect a cold fill washing machine to the hot water supply

 - Can I connect a cold fill washing machine to both the hot and cold water taps?